OldRacingCars.com

 Notes on the cars:

 2. Brabham BT35 [6] (Rob Turnbull): New to Nick Cook and used in the British Formula Atlantic series in 1971.
 Retained for early 1972, but Cook does not appear in the UK after the end of April and this is probably the car taken to the USA to use in the SCCA series in 1972.
 Used by Rob Turnbull in British hillclimbs in 1973, 1974, 1975 and 1976.
 Sold to Andrew Fraser (Newton Abbot, Devon), and shared by him and Tim Painter in Sprints in 1977.
 Retained by Fraser for 1978 and 1979, and appeared at Wiscombe Park events in 1980 and 1982.
 Then via David McLaughlin to Keith Norman about 1984 and used by him in HSCC events in the 1980s and 1990s.
-To Rob Haze (Netherlands) between 1992 and 1995, and then back to Norman again.
-To John Dunham April 2001, then to Ben Tyler 2003, then Peter Shaw 2004, then Dr John Monson 2007.
+To Rob Haze (Netherlands) between 1992 and 1995, and then back to Norman again for Historic F2 in 1999.
+To John Dunham (Basingstoke, Hampshire) April 2001, then to Ben Tyler 2003, then Peter Shaw 2004, then Dr John Monson 2007.

 3. Brabham BT18 [F2-8-66] (Tom Elton): New to Mike Hawley (Solihull, Warwickshire) and run in the RAC British Hill Climb championship in 1966, taking a very impressive overall win at Shelsley Walsh in August.
 Sold to Peter Fenwick in late September or early October and used by him in minor hillclimbs at the end of that season and in 1967 and 1968.
 The car faded from view until the beginning of 1971, when Tom Elton ran it in sprints and hillclimbs, now fitted with a Vegantune twin cam.
 His son Spencer Elton took over the car later in the year and preferred it to his own BT21C, taking an overall win in the British Sprint championship round at Thruxton in August.
 Retained by the Eltons for 1972 and fitted with a 1100cc Cosworth BDA engine for the small racing car category.
 Tom raced the car in 1972, 1973 and 1974, and was still running it in the 1100cc class in 1976.
 Subsequent history unknown.